 Safe Holiday Travel

-The Thanksgiving holiday is a peak travel period for families coming together to celebrate.
-We are committed to protecting you on our roadways, assisting you in any way possible and providing you with the information you need to travel safely.
+The Thanksgiving holiday is a peak travel period for Florida families coming together to celebrate.
+FLHSMV is committed to protecting you on our roadways, providing you with the information you need to travel safely.

-Follow these tips to help ensure we all Arrive Alive this Thanksgiving:
+Follow these tips to help ensure safe traveling this Thanksgiving:

 - Check your tires.
 Tires are a vehicle’s first line of defense on the road.
 Check your tire pressure, tread depth and spare tire especially before long trips.
 Do not over load your vehicle, it can result in premature wear and tire blowouts.

 - Buckle up.
 A seat belt is your vehicle’s most important safety feature.
 Florida law requires that all drivers, all front seat passengers and all passengers under the age of 18 wear seat belts or the appropriate child restraints.
 Seat belts save lives, so buckle up every trip, every time.

 - Register or update your Emergency Contact Information (ECI).
 ECI is a secure system allowing law enforcement, nationwide, to contact designated family or friends in response to an emergency situation.

 - Observe and obey all speed limits.
 Speed limits may change as you drive through different types of roadways, so make sure you adjust your speed accordingly.
 In Florida, the limit will never be over 70 mph.